-Physics 2 - AP
+Physics 2 - AP Grades 11, 12

-This course builds on the foundations of physics to establish student understanding in thermodynamics; fluid statics and dynamics; electrostatics and electric circuits; magnetism and electromagnetic induction; optics; and modern physics.
+This course builds on the foundations of physics to establish student understanding in thermodynamics, fluid statics and dynamics, electrostatics and electric circuits, magnetism and electromagnetic induction, optics, and modern physics.
 It is designed to be the equivalent of a college-level, algebra-based physics course.
 Students will engage in the practices of science and engineering to construct an understanding of the conceptual and quantitative relationships within physics.
 Extensive laboratory experiences are integral to the course and emphasize planning and carrying out investigations along with analyzing and interpreting data.
 It is recommended that students in this course take the AP exam when it is offered in May.
 This course is intended to build on previous physics learning, so completion of either Physics 1-AP, Physics G/T, or Physics is recommended.
 This is a quantitatively rigorous course.
 Thus, completion of Algebra II is recommended.
+This course features learning that supports the discipline of Physical Science.